zzfima/SQLiteZeroToHero/sqlitetutorial/quiz.md

 ### SQLite Sample Database

+1. open db in one line
-1. open db
+1. open db from sqlite
 1. exit

 ### SQLite Commands

 1. add a database to the current connection
+1. remove a database from the current connection
 1. show all databases
 1. show all tables
 1. pattern matching show tables
 1. show schema of customers table
 1. show all schemas
-1. show index of customer table:
+1. show index of customer table
 1. show all indexes
 1. saving the result of a query into a file
 1. output back to the standard output